Mohit-Gaur/IPL_Data_Visualization/README.md

 ## View the web-app:
 * View it [here](https://ipl-data-visualization-web.netlify.app/)
-* To view it locally, clone this repository, navigate to the project directory and run
+* To view this project locally, clone this repository, navigate to the project directory and run the following commands
 ```
 npm install
 npm run serve